Stock Analysis · Oracle Corporation (ORCL)

 Overview

-• Cloud services and license support (recurring support contracts and cloud subscriptions)
+• Cloud services and license support (recurring support and subscription-like revenue tied to Oracle software)

-• Cloud license and on-premise license (new licenses for software)
+• Cloud license and on‑premise license (new software licenses and related rights)

 • Services (consulting and implementation)